The Real (And Not-So-Real) People Behind Your Favorite Food Brands

 Most of these faces on your favorite brands are real people.
 But at least five aren't.

 Ths line of packaged baked goods started as a chain of bakeries in Chicago.
-The Kitchens of Sara Lee—and the sweet, frozen wonderfulness that followed—were named after founder Charles Lubin’s eight-year-old daughter.
+The Kitchens of Sara Lee—and the sweet, frozen pound cake that followed—were named after founder Charles Lubin’s eight-year-old daughter.
 She became a prominent philanthropist, but reportedly never took up baking.

 Fan of make-ahead baking?
 Try these simple freezer desserts.